 I write – but with one over-riding purpose and vision – to communicate a God-message.
 I find this to be exciting writing.
 If you really want to know what I am about in three words then here it is:

 Pat has attended her local church for 37 years and served in the Worship Team for more than 30.
 She has written, directed and performed Christian Musicals, written 50 Sketches both for evangelism and sermon support.
 She has worked with all age ranges and regularly served the Church through Drama for 19 years.

 She has three decades of teaching experience and has been involved in Christian education for 15 years teaching Religious Studies to Key Stage 3 at Queen Elizabeth Grammar School, Music, English and Drama for 9 years at Barnsley Christian School – starting when the school literally began Secondary education, two more years of Music and Drama whilst also working in the State, then 4 more years and two terms teaching Expressive Arts, English and GCSE Drama (both OCR and AQA) serving on the School Leadership Team as the Expressive Art Faculty Leader at Hope House School (BCS re-named) until school closed on April 27th 2018.
-As a WEA tutor she has delivered a Creative Writing course, using Arts for Well-being.
+As a WEA tutor she has delivered a Creative Writing course, using Arts for Well-being, a Literature course titled Women, Romance and the Fallen Hero and has a third course in the making titled Not Quite Shakespeare.
 She has been an AQA Examiner for English Language Paper 1: Creative Reading & Writing in 2018 and 2019.
 Currently delivering one to one teaching for Education Other Than At School and delivering the WEA courses online.

 As Backyard Theatre, she has delivered School Theatre-in-Education projects with a spiritual basis, creative play-schemes and evangelistic Drama events to churches.
 She has also worked on holiday clubs, assemblies, drama workshops, worked on 12 school Christmas concerts, GCSE and helped individuals to prepare audition pieces for Higher Education courses.
 She is a Trinity Arts Award Adviser for Discover, Explore, Bronze, Silver and Gold and as an Independent Practitioner she has become an Arts Award Centre and an Artsmark Partner.